-Restitution may be required in situations which involve destruction, damage, or loss of property, or unreimbursed medical expenses resulting from physical injury.
-When restitution is required, the student or student organization is obligated by the appropriate judicial authority to compensate a party or parties for a loss suffered as a result of disciplinary violation(s).
-Any such payment of restitution shall be limited to actual cost of repair, replacement or financial loss;
+Restitution may be required in situations which involve destruction, damage, loss of property, or unreimbursed medical expenses resulting from physical injury.
+When restitution is required, the student or student organization is obligated to compensate a party or parties for a loss suffered as a result of disciplinary violation(s).
+Any such payment in restitution shall be limited to actual cost of repair, replacement, labor, or financial loss;